…and it all started so bloody well.

 See you at the next round? – June 9th, Mallory Park.

-Thanks to David Chapman for a couple of the images too – Cheers.Enjoy more Fast Bikes reading in the four-weekly magazine.
+Thanks to David Chapman for a couple of the images too – Cheers.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.